Fakhreddin Shadman: Views

 Shadman was a nationalist and one of the early Iranian scholars who emphasized the negative effects of the modernization on the Iranian society.
 He adopted Martin Heidegger's notion that in each historical period there is a truth "which obscures competing truths."
 Based on this he argued that the Western-origin views should be avoided to maintain the spiritual origins and political unity of Iran.
 His views are regarded as the basis for the nationalistic approach of the Islamic left figures.

 Personal life and death

 Shadman married Farangis Namazi in London in 1941.
-In 1967 he was diagnosed with cancer and went to London for treatment.
-He died there on 26 August 1967 and was buried in Mashhad near the shrine of Imam Reza shrine.
+In 1967, he was diagnosed with cancer and went to London for treatment.
+He died there on 26 August 1967 and was buried in Mashhad near the Imam Reza shrine.